National Arena League: 2017 season

 On November 18, 2016, the league announced it had changed its name to National Arena League.
 As part of the change in name, the league management was also restructured so that it was no longer managed by Lions' owner Skip Seda, but was instead managed by all member teams equally.
 Later that day, the league added a former Arena Football League team, the Jacksonville Sharks.
 On November 30, the league added the Monterrey Steel from Monterrey, Nuevo León, Mexico, becoming the first American indoor/arena league to house a Mexican team as well as the first in fifteen years to house a team from outside the United States.
 In order to satisfy the Sharks' contract with their arena, they were given eight home games in the 12-game season.
 To balance the uneven scheduling, the Corpus Christi Rage and Dayton Wolfpack each only were given five home games while the other five teams each had six.
 This was changed again when the Wolfpack apparently never were able to secure an arena lease, despite announcing they would play at the Nutter Center and signed players were reporting on social media that all players had been cut.
-As of February 20, 2017, all Wolfpack home games were cancelled.
+As of February 20, 2017, all Wolfpack home games were canceled.
 During the season, the league took over operations of the Firebirds, Rage, and Wolfpack.
 The Sharks would go on to finish with an 11–1 record and win the inaugural championship game over the Lions.
 The Rage and Wolfpack folded at the end of the season.

 During the first season, the league announced the first 2018 expansion team in the Jersey Flight of Trenton, New Jersey.
 During the summer league meetings, the NAL conditionally approved ownership groups in Boston, Providence, Richmond, and Orlando with an expansion application deadline of August 15, 2017.
 The Richmond Roughriders, formerly of Arena Pro Football, confirmed the next day that they were finalizing their NAL expansion requirements.
 However, on September 13, the Roughriders announced they were joining the American Arena League instead.